brian-campbell/ai-bootcamp-project-1/README.md

-# AI Bootcamp - Project 1
+# AI Bootcamp - Project 1.
+Investigating the impact of weather and influenza as well as population growth

 ## Table of Contents
 *  [**Background**](#background)